the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 Building Changes:
 - Defensive buildings are no longer all automatically unlocked by building Walls and must now be built in order: Hardened Defenses requires Defensive Emplacements, Battery and Bunker require Hardened Defenses, and Active Denial System requires Battery.
+- Ally with Isolationists is now a National Wonder, addressing an issue where it could still be purchased if Annex Isolationists was built first.
+Its added yields to the Isolated Island are increased to +3 Water/Science and +2 Culture, and it adds +2 Happiness to the owning city.
 - Nuclear Waste Museum is now a National Wonder, addressing an issue where it could still be purchased if Excavate Nuclear Waste was built first.
-It also adds 10% Science and Culture to its city, adding incentive to build it, along with an additional +2 Science to the ancient wonder tile.
+It also adds 10% Science and Culture to its city, adding incentive to build it, along with an additional +3 Science and +1 Culture to the ancient wonder tile.
 - Hospitals (and relevant replacements), Medical Labs, and Organ Labs have had their minor Science penalty removed (a penalty they shouldn't have had in the first place).
 Hospitals also *ignore* the difficulty update that shuts down their food preservation effect when the faction falls into negative Power.
 - Listening Post (and relevant replacements) nerfed to 25% GP generation with no extra bonus for Constitution factions.
+- The four Monopoly buildings *ignore* the "increased difficulty" update that turns off their resource when the faction falls into negative Power.
+They no longer have a Production malus and instead grant extra stats as follows:
+	- Content Farm (and replacements): +3 Science, but no longer adds Culture
+	- Electronics Production Line: -10% Unhappiness from population in the owning city
+	- Machinery Production Line: +10% Production
+	- Publishing House: +3 Culture
 - Arcology Dome buffed to +250 City HP and +33% Water, but requires the city to be of size 20 or higher (or will once that base game bug is fixed).
 - Carbon Capture no longer adds stats to Grasslands; it instead adds +1 Food/Production to Tree plantations and it consumes Power to build.
 - Production building adjustments: